 Transition comes with the job of serving in the military.
 LSTI understands this and offers on-going support to all service members.
-This benefit is also available to military family members and their dependents through academic counseling, web-based assessment testing, adult learner evaluations, and state-of-the art classroom and clinical training environments that focus on NREMT certification requirements.
+This benefit is also available to military family members and their dependents through academic counseling, web-based assessment testing, adultery learner evaluations, and state-of-the-art classroom and clinical training environments that focus on NREMT certification requirements.

 LSTI does not penalize military students who may be called back to active service while attending classes.
 Service members who are deployed or given TDY or PCS order that interfere with their course work are able to request a leave of absence (military withdrawal).
 Documentation must be submitted to verify the student’s status and approved military withdrawals result in no financial or academic penalties for students.
 Students may also be able to resume their studies depending upon the course work required upon their return.

 Military students may need to be certain the certification they earn carries real career value so choosing an accredited school is crucial.
 Academic and institutional accreditation provides students with confidence that a school can deliver on its promise of academic quality and financial stability.
-LSTI is currently approved by the Michigan Department of Health & Human Services to offer all levels of EMS initial education programs.
+LSTI is currently approved by the Michigan Department of Health & Human Services and the Ohio Department of Public Safety (ODPS) to offer all levels of EMS initial education programs.

 Making the transition back to civilian life is a challenge, adding the transition to training programs can be challenging too.
 LSTI provides student orientation for all EMS initial education courses and our staff is available to answer any questions that you may have.
 Please contact us at 866-FOR-LSTI for more info.